 Skin-to-skin contact after birth is the best way for a newborn and mother to bond.
 The sooner after birth this can happen, the better experience the family will have.
-That’s why at the Family Birth Center, we encourage the Golden Hour.
+That’s why at the Family Birth Center, we encourage the Golden Hour (baby's first hour).
 This is a special time right after birth for mom, dad and baby to spend quiet time together.

 The American Association of Pediatricians (AAP) recommends that healthy newborns be placed in “skin-to-skin” contact with the mother until the first round of breastfeeding is established.
 Your doctor and care team can conduct the first physical assessment of the baby while he or she is on the mother’s chest.
 Conventional procedures such as weighing, measuring, bathing, injections or blood test can wait until after the first feeding if the care team decides it is safe to do so.